 This concept is usually regulated under FAR 15.
 The FAR best value procurement process is used to choose the best government bid that is most advantageous to the agency.
 This process allows the agency first to compare each proposal to the solicitation requirements.

-Afterward, a best value contract award entails comparing each proposal to each other.
+Afterward, a best value contracting award entails comparing each proposal to each other.
 Each proposal evaluation includes a comparison of price and non-price factors.
 Per the best value procurement definition, the agency looks at the strengths and weakness of each proposal.
 Then a best-value trade-off analysis takes place.

-Agency Documentation Required
+Agency Evaluation Documentation Required

-When the agency conducts a FAR best value procurement contract award, the source selection team must document its reasoning.
+When the agency conducts a best value procurement contract award, the source selection team must document its reasoning.
 Sometimes, when a best value analysis takes place, agencies just make conclusions and do not adequately document their findings in the process.
 This can pose a problem for the agency when there is a bid protest.

-As a general matter, when an agency fails to document its evaluation in the FAR best value procurement contract award, it bears the risk that its judgments may not be found reasonable.
+As a general matter, when an agency fails to document its evaluation in the best value procurement contract award, it bears the risk that its judgments may not be found reasonable.
 GAO decided this very issue in Southwest Marine, Inc.; American Sys.
 Eng’g Corp., B-265865.3, B-265865.4, Jan.
 23, 1996, 96-1 CPD).
 See the full decision here.

-Tips on Bidding on FAR Best Value Procurements
+Tips on Bidding on Best Value Procurements

-As a general rule, the agency best value analysis takes place by looking at the following when contemplating a FAR best value procurement contract award:
+As a general rule, the agency best value analysis takes place by looking at the following when contemplating a best value procurement contract award:

 - Quality and benefits of the solution